nextflow-io/elixir-workshop-21/docs/first.rst

     java -version

-We can open our repository in GitPod by clicking this `link <https://gitpod.io/#https://github.com/nextflow-io/elixir-workshop-21>`__.

 On the left we have the different files.
 We can then open a terminal as indicated in the picture: